 Let’s rewind.
 As discussed in my previous article about breast cancer, as per the Indian Council of Medical Research, globally, India accounts for almost six percent of deaths due to breast cancer.
 One out of 22 Indian women is diagnosed with breast cancer.

 Bitter melon is available commonly both in India and China.
 If further research can work out that bitter melon extracts can help deter breast cancer, it will be a practical approach by including it in our daily diet.

-The fruit and the leaves of this medicinal plant are used as an anthelminthic and for curing piles, leprosy and jaundice.
+This medicinal plant’s fruit and leaves are used as an anthelminthic and for curing piles, leprosy, and jaundice.
 It also helps in lowering blood sugar and cholesterol levels.

 According to the report published at NCBI, the treatment with Bitter melon results in autophagy and apoptotic cell death in tumors.
 Here is a quote from their abstract